umbralcalc/umbralcalc.github.io/_posts/dennm-torch.md

 \end{aligned}
 $$

-By inspection of the expanded expression, we can define the `probability current'
+By inspection of the expanded expression, we can define the 'probability current'

 $$
 \begin{aligned}